 The following finds include a mix of promotions, DIY, public domain offerings, apps, and general sources and services that don’t cost a cent.
 Consider it free advice.

 Starting a garden can get pricey.
 But once established, the seed part is easy since, by their very nature, most plants are prolific givers.
 Until then, if you are starting a garden on a budget, see How to get free seeds for your first garden.

 A service called HitBliss gives you credits to spend on movies or TV shows in exchange for watching of ads.
 And although to some this may sound sadistic, according to one writer at TechNewsDaily, the experience isn’t that painful.
 Once you watch the ads, you can view your show or movie without commercial interruptions, which is different than other services.
-Read all about it in: How to watch hit movies for free.

 3. An education

 With the average price of college ringing in at $22,261 for the 2012 academic year, the prospect of a free education seems improbable.
 But lo and behold, many hallowed halls of higher learning do, in fact, offer free online course.
 And we’re not talking about schools that are the educational equivalent of a mail-order minister certificate from a fly-by-night church.
 Among these 7 places where you can get a free online education are such honorable institutions as MIT, Harvard, Stanford and Yale.